zshuai8/TGEditor-ICAIF2023/README.md

 # TGEditor
-Q: Does it need GPU, would CPU work, and how many?
-It does not necessarily GPU.
-CPU will fully work, and GPU will expedite part of the program process.

-Q: Is it in Python or Pytorch, what packages does it need?
-It is in pytorch.
-Required packages include: numpy, pytorch, scipy, pandas, matplotlib, concurrent, yaml.

 ## Environment Setup
 You can create a conda environment to easily run the code.
 For example, we can create a virtual environment named `tgeditor`: